 What are the options for file retention?

-By default, Slack will save files submitted to the team for the lifetime of your team.
+By default, Slack will save files submitted to the workspace for the lifetime of your workspace.
 Your team can also choose to delete files after a specific number of days or years.
-Team Owners can adjust this setting by opening the File Retention section of the Team Settings page at my.slack.com/admin/settings.
+Workspace Owners can adjust this setting by opening the File Retention section of the Workspace Settings page at my.slack.com/admin/settings.
 See Custom message and file retention for more information.